Esqarrouth/Cool-Quotes/README.md

 The people you can say heretical things to without getting jumped on are also the most interesting to know.|Paul Graham The statements that make people mad are the ones they worry might be believed.
 I suspect the statements that make people are maddest are those they worry might be true.|Paul Graham
-Its hard to do a really good job on anything you don't think about in the shower.|Paul Graham We become what we behold.
+Its hard to do a really good job on anything you don't think about in the shower.|Paul Graham In an artificial world, only extremists live naturally.|Paul Graham I've been surprised again and again by just how much more important persistence is than raw intelligence.|Paul Graham We become what we behold.
 We shape our tools and then our tools shape us.|Marshall McLuhan In times of change learners inherit the earth; while the learned find themselves beautifully equipped to deal with a world that no longer exists.|Eric Hoffer
 Creativity is people who care enough to keep thinking about something until they find the simplest way to do it.|Tim Cook